Dragon's Den

 The relationship is also a practice.
 Tri-weekly, kept fresh, attended to deliberately.

-iv.
+v.
 Reference recitation

 Vijayalakshmi chants the dinacharya — the morning and anushthanam shlokas in sequence.
 Use it once before you chant, to settle the pronunciation in the ear.